OperaLatinaAdnotata/OLA/query/syntax.md

 AuxP, AtvV, AuxV, ExD, OCOMP, AuxG, AuxΖ, AuxΚ (mistaken labels found in the
 treebank: "Aux", "XSEG", "_CO", "_ExD0_PRED_CO", "CO").

-Note that the root of a syntactic tree is only one token (therefore, punctuation marks, as well as other nodes, which in the original AGLDT annotation scheme are dependents of the root, were made dependents of the first node that depends on the root, which usually corresponds to the main verb of a sentence or a coordinate conjunction).
+Note that the root of a syntactic tree is only one token: therefore, punctuation marks, as well as other nodes, which in the original AGLDT annotation scheme are dependents of the root, were made dependents of the first node that depends on the root, which usually corresponds to the main verb of a sentence or a coordinate conjunction.